zlib-ng/minizip-ng/README.md

 ## Acknowledgments

+Thanks go out to all the people who have taken the time to contribute code reviews, testing and/or patches.
+This project would not have been as good without you.

 Thanks to [Gilles Vollant](https://www.winimage.com/zLibDll/minizip.html) on which this work is originally based on.

-Thanks go out to all the people who have taken the time to contribute code reviews, testing and/or patches.
-This project would not have been nearly as good without you.

 The [ZIP format](https://github.com/nmoinvaz/minizip/blob/master/doc/appnote.txt) was defined by Phil Katz of PKWARE.